 - Deadpan Snarker: It's a film written by Aaron Sorkin, so needless to say, EVERYONE is this.

-- This is actually the central theme of the movie: Are Andrew Shepherd and the President of the United States two seperate entities, or are they one and the same?
+- This is actually the central theme of the movie: are Andrew Shepherd and the President of the United States two separate entities, or are they one and the same?
 And being the President, does Andrew have any right or expectation of a private life?

 - Expy: Most of the major characters are embryonic versions of the cast of Sorkin's The West Wing, which makes watching it an interesting experience for fans of the show.
 For instance:

 - Leon = Toby

 - Fashion Hurts: Lucy is helping her father put on a bow tie for the state dinner and he complains that it's too tight:Lucy: It's supposed to be tight.
 It's supposed to make you look regal.Shepherd: Is it supposed to cut off the blood flow to my face?

 - 555: Averted when President Shepherd gives Sydney the White House's phone number as 456-1414.
 Dialing that number after the 202 area code belonging to Washington D.C. actually does connect you with the White House's receptionist.